expo/expo/docs/pages/build-reference/ios-builds.md

 1. Create a new macOS VM for the build.

-   Every build gets its own, fresh macOS VM with all build tools installed there (Xcode, fastlane, and so on).
+   Every build gets its own, fresh macOS VM with all build tools installed there (Xcode, Fastlane, and so on).

 2. Download the project tarball from a private AWS S3 bucket and unpack it.
 3. Run `yarn install` in the project root (or `npm install` if `yarn.lock` does not exist).